Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 ■Fees Admission: Free

-1 Ticket: 350 yen
+1 ticket: 350 yen

-Value Ticket Pack (8 tickets): 2,500 yen
+Value pack (8 tickets): 2,500 yen

 *One ticket is required per ride.

-■Closed: Late November to mid-March
+■Closed: During rain and from late November to mid-March

 SPOT Hakodate Park